rictic/fuzz-complete/README.md

 ### Backus–Naur form

 There's no standard to Backus–Naur.
 In fuzz-complete's dialect, the first rule is the starting point.
 Whitespace is not significant, rules are terminated by semicolon.
-Parentheses, `*`, `+`, `?`, etc are not yet supported, but they can be emulated by adding additional rules.

 #### Labeled rules